Saturday, 19 January 2008

 So it's now the 19th of January, and I'm sitting semi-conscious at home, a cup of tea in one hand and an unnerving feeling that there's something else I aught to be doing on a Saturday afternoon, and I start to wonder quite where the last month of my life has gone?

-And yes, I'm sure I'll get around to a rant about what Chris Claremont has done to Captain Britain in X-Men: Die by the Sword - if for no other reason that people keep asking about it...
+And yes, I'm sure I'll get around to covering what Chris Claremont has been doing with Captain Britain in the pages of X-Men: Die by the Sword - if for no other reason that people keep asking about it...

-I hope that 2008 brings you all that you hope for, and I hope you'll stick around here every once in a while.
-After Dermot Power's response to the Digitek blog there's no reason that any of you should fear to post. ;)
+I hope that 2008 brings you all that you hope for, and I hope you'll drop round here every once in a while.

 Speak soon.